Information for Students & Families

 Compimentary COVID-19 testing is available on campus.
 Testing information is available here.

 If a UofM student tests positive for COVID-19 or comes in close contact with a positive individual, the student must contact the Dean of Students Office at firstname.lastname@example.org.
 Staff will guide the student through University protocols and provide any available resources.
 If students have questions regarding this protocol, they can email at email@example.com or call 901.678.2187.

-Vaccinations are strongly encouraged for faculty, staff and students as we plan to return to campus for the fall semester.
+Vaccinations are strongly encouraged for faculty, staff and students.
 Learn more about the benefits of getting the vaccine, FAQs and where you can get your vaccination >

 Student Health Center Appointments

 Students may contact Student Health Services at firstname.lastname@example.org or 901.678.2287 with questions or concerns about coronavirus symptoms.
 To protect the campus community and student health and wellness, the Student Health Center is providing virtual and in-person appointments for patients.
 Visit My Patient Portal to schedule an appointment, or call 901.678.2287.
 Learn more about scheduling an appointment >

 To protect the campus community and student health and wellness, the Counseling Center is currently offering consultation via teletherapy appointments.
 If you need crisis assistance, please call 901.504.6442 or 901.468.3633 during business hours (8:00 AM to 4:30 PM).
 If you are experiencing a crisis emergency after hours please call 901.678.HELP (4357).
 Learn more at memphis.edu/counseling.